With so much information floating around about SEO, it can be challenging to understand what it really does. So what is SEO?

 One of the first things to understand is the role of the search engine, and why they are so important.

 A search engine is a massive website directory that indexes millions of pages from websites across the internet.
-They send out ‘spiders’ to crawl websites so they can offer the best results to the humans that are using their search boxes.
+They send out ‘spiders’ to crawl websites so they can offer the best results to the humans that are using their search functions.
 In short, a search engine is a website you can search for things on, it will give you the answers to all of the questions 🙂 .